synle/google-keep-markdown/README.md

 - Show images associated with Keep notes
 - Support copy and paste into Google Doc or Microsoft Word by converting the images into Base64 encoded content

+## TODO:
+- Make this into a Chrome Extension

 ## Demo and Screenshot
 #### Run the bookmarklet after you open the Google Note
 ![image](https://user-images.githubusercontent.com/3792401/109424331-1046d700-7998-11eb-9a64-2d0746905ea5.png)